The IH Oregon RL is one of the longest – and most luxurious – high-top campers on the market.

 And to the left of that space is a neat stainless steel basin, rather than a cheap plastic one.
 The basin’s tap pulls out and clips to the wall for showering, while a switched extractor sucks away the steam.

-The loo is the increasingly rare bench-type Thetford cassette, which seems the best choice in this layout and comes with a wheeled cassette.
+The toilet is the increasingly rare bench-type Thetford cassette.
+This seems the best choice in this layout and comes with a wheeled cassette.

 Price from: £46,995 OTR